 We need to act.
 Together.

-The Roddenberry Foundation, in partnership with The Shockwave Foundation, has launched +1:WASH to promote a more inclusive, scalable, and collaborative approach to improving WASH in communities in greatest need.
+The Roddenberry Foundation, in partnership with The Shockwave Foundation, the Vitol Foundation, and the Sall Family Foundation has launched +1:WASH to promote a more inclusive, scalable, and collaborative approach to improving WASH in communities in greatest need.

 Leveraging the +1 Global Fund framework, we aim to: